7 Surprising Prepping Statistics: Beyond the Numbers

 Stat 2: Only 39% of individuals have a basic emergency plan (2)

 This means that 61% of people have not discussed what they will do even if a simple house fire occurs.
-If you don’t have a basic emergency plan, increase this statistic and print our easy to use template for free: TruePrepper Basic Emergency Plan
+If you don’t have a basic emergency plan, increase this statistic and print our easy-to-use template for free: TruePrepper Basic Emergency Plan

 Stat 3: 75% of health care workers claim to be unprepared (2)